eristemena/dialogflow-fulfillment-webhook-php/docs/RichMessage/Card.md

 public button (string $buttonText, string $buttonUrl)
 ```

-Set the button for a Card
+Set the button for a Card.